 To get started, users simply need to create the virtual machine and its associated configuration (such as network interfaces, firewall and loadbalancer policies).
 Then they can easily add a sequence of tasks that range from basic lifecycle tasks (such as deploy, power on), to reconfiguration (such as add or remove CPU and RAM), to cloning virtual machine disks to create a new template or backup (Abiquo VM instance).
 Users can then schedule when the action plan tasks will run with a basic interval scheduler or an easy-to-use advanced scheduler based on the universal UNIX Cron utility.
 And it’s really as simple as that.
 Actions plans will also form the backbone of our upcoming auto-scaling functionality.

-Abiquo 4.0 delivers monitoring and metrics of virtual machine on ESX and KVM hypervisors, and in AWS and Azure public cloud regions.
+Abiquo delivers monitoring and metrics of virtual machine on ESX, KVM and XenServer hypervisors, on Docker hosts and in AWS and Azure public cloud regions.
 The feature enables you to obtain a rapid and convenient overview of virtual machine performance through the Abiquo cloud console.
 Abiquo 3.6 added new capabilities to this core feature, including a plugin for collectd, helping to get metrics from a huge range of Linux components and software, Metric dimensions, to let users drill down to specific elements in a group and metrics for XenServer, adding to the existing ESX, KVM and AWS metrics.

-Abiquo 3.8 added the ability for users to define their own alarms, based on metrics gathered by Abiquo or on their own custom metrics – or a combination!
+Users also have the ability to define their own alarms, based on metrics gathered by Abiquo or on their own custom metrics – or a combination!
 For example, create an alarm for an e-commerce server based on CPU exceeding 80% for 10 minutes and cart abandons exceeding 50 over the same period.
 Mix and match as you like!
 Even combine alarms from multiple VMs or containers to generate an alert – maybe combine an alarm based on high network traffic on a web server with CPU and IOPS on a database server.

 Service providers are looking to respond and compete with Amazon’s insatiable growth and dominance in the cloud market and with Microsoft’s penetration into large Enterprises.
 Gartner estimates that Amazon’s cloud revenues are 5x larger than its nearest 14 competitors combined.